hallard/Mini-LoRa/README.md

 Installation
 ============

-If you're using Battery clip connector, please isolate the A4/A5 and FTDI pads from clip because it will do shorts and prevent I2C to work.
+If you're using Battery clip connector, please isolate the A4/A5 and FTDI (V1.0 only) pads from clip because it will do shorts and prevent I2C to work.

-I'm Using the [LMIC stack](https://github.com/matthijskooijman/arduino-lmic) as his with custom sketch, this one is under NDA for Ultra Low Power, So I can't provide it but you can use the one in example of LMIC
+I'm Using the [LMIC stack](https://github.com/matthijskooijman/arduino-lmic) as his with custom sketch, this one is under NDA for Ultra Low Power, So I can't provide it but you can use the one in example of LMIC.

-You may need to disable debug of LMIC stack if missing
+You may need to disable debug of LMIC stack if missing.

 I'm also changing the Bootloader to use optiboot and win 1.5K of flash code and setup the Brown Out Detect to 1.8V to be able to works under 2.7V.

-See bootloader folder, I've compiled some for various Speed and for 8MHz and 16MHz Crystal (I use the 250KBPS one, it's fast and reliable).
+Please see this [Pro-Mini-ICSP-FTDI](https://github.com/hallard/Pro-Mini-ICSP-FTDI) repo if you need to flash your Arduino Pro Mini with this bootloader.
+You'll see in [bootloader](https://github.com/hallard/Pro-Mini-ICSP-FTDI/tree/master/bootloaders) folder, I've compiled some for various Speed and for 8MHz and 16MHz Crystal (I use the 250KBPS one, it's fast and reliable).

 Schematic
 =========